TCNOco/TcNo-Transcoder/docs/README.md

 ### Planned:
-FFMPEG support is planned, instead of NVEncC, and possibly more in the future.
+FFMPEG support is planned, on top of NVEncC, and possibly more in the future.
 If you have anything to add, then don't be afraid :)

 For more info regarding NVEncC, such as supported codecs: https://github.com/rigaya/NVEnc